Patrick Yeboah

-Patrick Yeboah (born 16 March 1994) is a Ghanaian footballer who plays as a defender forGolden Threads FC and Ghana.
+Patrick Yeboah (born 16 March 1994) is a Ghanaian professional footballer who plays as a defender for Golden Threads and the Ghana national team.

 Club career

 In July 2019, Asante Kotoko signed Yeboah on a three-year contract from Karela United.

 International career

 On 20 October 2019, Yeboah made his debut for Ghana in a 0–0 draw against Burkina Faso.